open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Projectile Motion/Projectile Motion graphs/Projectile Motion graphs.md

 - Graph (vi) is a velocity-time graph.
 It is a horizontal line which crosses the vertical axis at a positive value.
 <p>Long description ends.</p>
 <div>

-## Part 1

-Which of the above sets of graphs is consistent with projectile motion?

 ### Answer Section